Reasons to Repair Your Ridgeland Foundation

-“People don’t have to be convinced that they have a problem, they just want to be educated on how to make a good decision on who to choose to stabilize their home,” says Davidson.
+“People don’t have to be convinced that they have a problem, they just want to be educated on how to make a good decision on who to choose to sustain their home,” says Davidson.
 “But they usually don’t know how to compare products or companies.
 For example, if two foundation repair companies offer a lifetime guarantee, but one company is significantly cheaper, there’s a big difference on the meaning of that guarantee if the cheaper company is coming back every year to fix the problem.
 You want a solution that is going to solve it right the first time, period.”

 A foundation problem is no doubt a negative selling point for a home.
 “When there are cracks in the walls, moisture has access, bugs have access, and people just don’t want any part of that,” says Davidson.
 “A good foundation system can make a home more valuable.”
 Whether selling a home or not, many people don’t fix an apparent foundation problem because they simply don’t have the money,” explains Davidson.
 “The average repair cost for a home foundation is around $10,000 and can be as much as $30-40,000,” he says.
 “In the last eight years, home values have dropped, but some people are still able to draw on a home-equity line of credit to preserve the value of their home by repairing their foundation problems.”